SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 | Initial Value          | \<the Workflow service API root\> |
 | Current Value          | (_this will take the value of what you specify for the "Initial Value" property_) |

-The "Workflow service API root" is the one that you looked at in Exercise 06 when you [configured an API environment](../06/readme.md#3-configure-an-api-environment), with both the "provideraccountname" and the "consumeraccountname" expanded.
+The "Workflow service API root" is the one that you looked at in Exercise 06 when you [configured an API environment](../06/readme.md#3-configure-an-api-environment), with both the "provideraccountname" and the "consumeraccountname" substituted with real values.
 For example, this would be the following for the trial account "p2001351149trial":

 ```
 https://bpmworkflowruntimewfs-p2001351149trial.hanatrial.ondemand.com/workflow-service/rest